WentaoZhan1998/geospaNN/README.md

 NN-GLS offers both regression function estimation and spatial prediction, and can scale up to sample sizes of hundreds of thousands.
 Users are welcome to provide any helpful suggestions and comments.

+Acknowledgement: This work was partially supported by the National Institute of Environmental Health Sciences (NIEHS) under grant R01 ES033739.

 ## Overview
 The Python package **geospaNN** stands for 'geospatial Neural Networks', where we implement NN-GLS, neural networks tailored for analysis of geospatial data that explicitly accounts for spatial dependence (Zhan et.al, 2023).